PROJECTS

 LIFE RESTORE for MDD

-The LIFE RESTORE project (planned for 2023-2028) aims to conserve and restore floodplain forests along the TBR MDD.
-Led by WWF-Austria, the project addresses habitat degradation by restoring floodplain forests, improving water bodies and enhancing river dynamics.
-The project involves various restoration measures at 29 sites along the rivers, including reconnecting branches, widening river beds and converting plantations to natural forests, purchasing of valuable floodplain forests, and developing large-scale restoration plans, accompanied by public outreach, environmental education and continuous monitoring.
+The LIFE RESTORE for MDD project (planned for 2023-2028) aims to conserve and restore floodplain forests along the TBR MDD.
+The project addresses habitat degradation by restoring floodplain forests, improving water bodies and enhancing river dynamics.
+It involves various restoration measures at 29 sites along the rivers, including reconnecting branches, widening river beds and converting plantations to natural forests, purchasing of valuable floodplain forests, and developing large-scale restoration plans, accompanied by public outreach, environmental education and continuous monitoring.

 DRAVA LIFE